Spaier/Spaier.Recaptcha/README.md

 reCAPTCHA's response should be passed in HTTP header with specified key or `g-recaptcha-response`.

-reCAPTCHA's configuration key should be passed in HTTP head with specifed key or `g-recaptcha-type` if there're more than one configurations in store or specified in attribute.
+reCAPTCHA's configuration key should be passed in HTTP header with specified key or `g-recaptcha-type` if there's more than one configuration in store or specified in attribute.

 ## License